Seasonality Trading App

 Understanding the detailed report - Year By Year Trade Performance

-Similar figures and numbers are provided for each of the 10 years beginning 2012 and till 2020, in this section of the detailed report.The only loss year for the stock was in 2020 when the stock markets around the world was in meltdown because of the Covid outbreak.
+Similar figures and numbers are provided for each of the 10 years beginning 2016 and till 2025, in this section of the detailed report.
+The only loss year for the stock was in 2020 when the stock markets around the world was in meltdown because of the Covid outbreak.

 BTW, you can see the effect of seasonality that for most years, the MAX UP MOVE was very significantly higher than the MAX DOWN MOVE.
-Please note that, whenever you trade a Stock or ETF, it will almost never go straight UP or DOWN, it will hover around the current price or make brief moves in either direction before it will make big bullish or bearish moves.
+Please note that, whenever you trade a Stock or ETF, it will almost never go straight UP or DOWN, it will hover around the current price or make brief moves in adverse direction before it will make big bullish or bearish moves.

 Get visual with charts